 To find out if a particular journal is peer-reviewed, use the UlrichsWeb database.

 Search for the journal by title or ISSN.
 If the journal is peer-reviewed, a small 'referee' symbol will be listed against the journal, e.g.:

-If you want to search the journal literature you'd be best to use one of the databases suggested above.
-However, if you do want to browse or search a particular journal, above are just some of the many journals relevant for Medicine the Library provides access to.
+If you want to search the journal literature, it's best to use one of the databases suggested above.
+However, if you do want to browse or search a particular journal, here are just some of the many Nutrition and Dietetics journals the Library provides access to:

-To find out if the Library subscribes to a particular journal, enter the name of the journal in Library Search.
-If access is available, Library Search will give you links you can use to go and search/browse the journal.
+To determine if the Library subscribes to a particular journal, enter the journal's name in Library Search.
+If access is available, Library Search will display links for searching/browsing the journal.

 Faculty Librarian, Health Sciences & Medicine

 Faculty Librarian, Bond University College

 In the spirit of reconciliation, Bond University acknowledges the Kombumerri people, the traditional Owners and Custodians of the land on which the university now stands.
 We pay respect to Elders past, present and emerging.
 Read more